 Western Michigan University

 Charles and Lynn give a considerable amount of donations to a place that is very near to their hearts.
 They both received a master’s degree from WMU and now they enjoy giving back both their time and their resources to their alma mater.
 Lynn serves on the Board of Trustees and is on the WMU Foundation Board of Directors and Charles has served as an adjunct professor in Finance at WMU.
-They have supported many of the University programs including the Haworth College of Business, the Best Midwestern High School Writing competition, the Department of Economics, the Medallion Scholarship Program, and the Academically Talented Youth Program in the Lee Honors College.
+They have supported many of the University programs including the Haworth College of Business, Miller Auditorium's Zhang Financial Broadway in West Michigan Series, the Department of Economics, the Medallion Scholarship Program, and the Academically Talented Youth Program in the Lee Honors College.

 One of their biggest donations to WMU is the Charles C. and Lynn L. Zhang Legacy Collections Center.
 This new building on Western’s campus was made possible by the generous donation of Charles and Lynn.
 The Zhang Legacy Collections Center houses the WMU Archives and Regional History Collections.
 The holdings total over 28,000 cubic feet, making the WMU Archives the largest facility of its type in southwestern Michigan and one of the largest in the state.
 The WMU Archives preserve WMU’s papers, files, and history.
 The Regional History Collections contain vital records, rolls, diaries, Civil War letters, newspaper archives, photographs, maps, and other historical materials from 12 Michigan counties.
 The new, state-of-the art building has achieved silver certification under the Leadership in Energy and Environmental Design (LEED) rating system.
 The facility includes a public area for researchers, genealogists, community members and students, a climate controlled storage area for the collections, and offices/workspaces for faculty and staff.